projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

       # ls /dev/acrn*
       ls: cannot access '/dev/acrn*': No such file or directory

-   In the UOS there won't be any ``/dev/acrn*`` devices.
-If you're in the SOS, you'd see results such as these:
+   The UOS does not have ``/dev/acrn*`` devices.
+If you are in the SOS, you will see results such as these:

    .. code-block:: console